IlyasO6/TR-AlgoRit/README.md

 The script stores each user's data in "Music_userdata.txt".
 It's not the safest implementation of user data storage, specifically it is risky because of passwords, but since this was done for testing for the Research Work, there's a lot of things lacking for actual user's usability and safety.
 Nonetheless, changing this document by a proper database isn't particularly hard, because the code just calls for the document 2 times: when retrieving data and when storing it.

-Finally, for the UI, the script requires the images in "Images.zip" to display everything correctly.
+For the UI, the script requires the images in "Images.zip" to display everything correctly.

+Finally, remember to replace all the <your_relative_path> for the path to the correspondent file.

 And that's everything you should know to have no problems using this program.